Obarun/66/doc/upgrade.md

 ### Behavioral changes:

 - `@options`:

-    - `log`: The logger is now set by default.
-You can specify not to use the logger by adding an exclamation mark in front of 'log' like '!log'.
-    - `env`: No longer mandatory.
-As long as you define an environment section, the parser will use it.
-    - `pipeline`: This option was only present for s6-rc.
+    - `pipeline`: This option was removed.
+It was only present for `s6-rc`.

 - `@shebang`: Deprecated but kept for compatibility reasons.
 Declare your shebang directly within the `@execute` field.